bahodge/candlekeep-mysteries/adventures/the_circle_of_silence/Sequence of Events.md

 ## Pazt's Hut

 Home of [[Jalen Pazt]] and his late son [[Eldeno Pazt]].
 The hut is in terrible condition.
 The bedding is rotted and all the walls are soaked.
-If the party makes a DC 14 perception check, they will see that there is a symbol of silence above the doorframe.
+If the party makes a DC 14 perception check, they will see that there is a symbol of silence above the door frame.

 ![image](https://github.com/user-attachments/assets/384b1ecd-aa9e-4e5a-af0f-4e96219a09e1)

 If the party searches the hut they will find [[Jalen Pazt's Journel]].
 If they spend 10 minutes reading the journel they will learn that Jalen felt profound loss after the death of his son Eldeno.
 "That fucking dwarf boy (Gordo) shouldn't have taunted my Eldeno to jump across those rocks".
-He would go on to describe how life was no longer meaningful and that the only person to offer him some comfort was Mendal.
-The journel goes on to describe that the Shehbodens had lost 2 daughters to a diseased crop traced back to Folke's field. .
-Later...
-"I need to talk to Folke about these shipments.
+He would go on to describe how life was no longer meaningful and that the only person to offer him some comfort was [[Lady Shehboden]].
+Over several graphically detailed entries, Jalen admits to having an affair with [[Lady Shehboden]] leading to an unintended pregnancy that [[Mendal Shehboden]] doesn't yet know about.
+The last entry of the journal reads "I need to talk to Folke about these shipments.
 Mendal is getting suspicious."

 The party also finds keys to the [[Granary]]. note **Jalen manages the town's granary.